LETrabado/LEtrabado/README.md

 Hobbies are just playing games(:computer: > 📱) and sleep 💤

-Math💯 is my main subjectw while communication🗣️ is the last.
+Math💯 is my main subject while communication🗣️ is the last.

 ## Contact Me on my
 - [School Email](luisemil.trabado@wvsu.edu.ph)